 By News Team

-29th September: Sports Book of the Year Longlist announced.
+Late September: Longlist announced.
+Remind yourself of our 2021 Sports Book of the Year Longlist

-27th October: Sports Book of the Year Shortlist announced.
+Late October: Shortlist announced.
+Remind yourself of our 2021 Sports Book of the Year Shortlist

 When we start the process of reading for the William Hill Sports Book of the Year, we sometimes only have five or six books entered.
 It is like the early stages of the racing season, when every horse just might be a Derby winner, according to its owner, trainer and jockey, but as each one appears on a racecourse it has to be judged against the other contenders and either eliminated from, or promoted up, the list of potential champions.